The Bromley Boys: Synopsis

 The news of the supposed offer to buy Stoney is leaked to the press.
-The Chairman sees this news on television, and now imagines he will be able to pay off all his gambling debts and come out ahead.
+The Chairman sees this news on television, and now imagines he will be able to pay off his gambling debts and come out ahead.
 He announces the good news about Stoney at a party, and explains he can now afford to send his daughter Ruby to university to become a doctor, her dream.

 But Dave suddenly understands that he misinterpreted what he read: the notes he saw were not about cash offers from leading football clubs, instead they were about offers to Ruby from Manchester University and Leeds University.
-There will be no money coming in.
+No money is coming in.

 In order to save Bromley, Dave browbeats the Chairman into selling his expensive sports car, and betting all of the cash on Bromley FC to win their final game of the season, at odds of 10 to 1.
 Dave also demands that the Chairman allow him to manage the team for this one final game.

 Despite Dave's attempts to suggest a new game plan, the first half of the game goes poorly, with Bromley scoring an own goal.
-But then Dave accidentally finds out that his father was originally a brilliant athlete who played youth football for England, before being crippled in an accident on the field—the source of his bitterness towards football.
-Before the Bromley team goes out for the second half, Dave gives an impassioned speech, which Stoney endorses, and which causes the team to play better than anyone would have thought possible.
-First a goal to draw the game is scored, and then Stoney manages to score a very challenging goal on a free kick, and Bromley FC wins 2-1.
+But then Dave accidentally finds out that his father was originally a brilliant athlete who played youth football for England, before he was crippled in an accident on the field—the source of his bitterness towards football.
+Before the Bromley team goes out for the second half, Dave gives an impassioned speech, which Stoney endorses, and the team plays better than anyone thought possible.
+First a goal to draw the game is scored, and then Stoney scores a challenging goal on a free kick, and Bromley FC wins 2-1.
 Dave is carried off the field in triumph, to joy all round.